 Gold comes in many forms, although sometimes we can’t recognize it for what it is.
 Such a something would be Diatomaceous Earth.
 People often ask me, ‘diatom… what did you say?’
 Many people abbreviate it by simply saying ‘diatoms.’
 In itself, that is very misleading, since the live creature is known as a diatom and only the shell, or the diatoms exoskeleton actually form the diatomite (Diatomaceous Earth).
 Seeing it is now in fossil form it has become shell-dust, earth or diatomite.
 Diatomaceous Earth is abbreviated as DE to save confusion and when we here refer to DE, we always mean the certified, food-grade extraction, never pool grade.

 Okay, why am I writing about this strange substance here on Wildmoz?
-For the sake of wildlife wellness and conservation, naturally, instead of chemically.
+For the sake of wildlife Sable repair in paradise wellness and conservation, naturally, instead of chemically.

 DE has been used commercially for more than 50 years in South Africa.
-Don’t tell the public because Big Pharma stands to lose a fortune since DE works so well for a great many animal and human needs.
+Don’t tell the public because Big Pharma stands to lose a fortune due to how well it works for so many animal and human needs.
 Today, Big Pharma is not terribly concerned about the knowledge leaking out; they know most people will not take any notice of old-fashioned methods, especially natural ones.

 For those who care about the children’s planet, read on.

-DE is a major attraction for wild and domesticated animals without having to advertise it.
+Diatomaceous Earth is a major attraction for wild and domesticated animals without having to advertise it.
 To prove this, simply put it out on a patch of ground and watch in amazement as the animals react.
 They lick it, roll in it, play with it and come back for more, over and over again.
-The reason is that astonishingly, DE cleans the animal of parasites from end to end, inside and out and they know instinctively it’s good for them.
+The reason is that astonishingly, it cleans the animal of parasites from end to end, inside and out and they know instinctively it’s good for them.

 DE is best described as a powder and comes in a very fine form, almost like talcum powder.
 Because of this, there is a danger in the way it is handled.
 Although perfectly safe for humans to eat, it is not kind to eyes – particularly for contact lens users – and for this reason only, it must be treated with respect.
 The very thing that scratches and dehydrates the eyes is the very thing that makes it work in its action against pests.

-DE is used in large quantities for silo-stored grain such as maize and wheat.
-A study done by ACRES, USA, Inc. showed after 12 months of storage, the grain treated with food-grade, diatomaceous earth had 15 insects, compared to 4884 for Malathion and 16,994 for untreated grain.
+Around the world, good conservation practices use DE in large quantities for silo-stored grain such as maize and wheat.
+A study done by ACRES, USA, Inc. showed after 12 months of storage, the grain treated with food-grade, diatomaceous earth had 15 insects.
+Compare this to 4884 insects for the chemical Malathion and 16,994 for untreated grain.